 In June, 2006, the Financial Accounting Standards Board issued Interpretation No, 48, Accounting for Uncertainties in Income Taxes (FIN 48), an interpretation of Financial Accounting Standards Board Statement No. 109, Accounting for Income Taxes, to create a single model to address accounting for uncertainty in tax positions.
 FIN 48 clarifies the accounting for income taxes, by prescribing a minimum recognition threshold a tax position is required to meet before being recognized in the financial statements.
 FIN 48 also provides guidance on derecognition, measurement, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 FIN 48 is effective for fiscal years beginning after December 15, 2006.
-The Company will adopt FIN 48 as of February 1, 2007, as required.
-The cumulative effect, if any, of adopting FIN 48 will be recorded in retained earnings and or other accounts as applicable.
-The Company has not determined the effect, if any, the adoption of FIN 48 will have on the Company's financial position and results of operations.
+The Company adopted FIN 48 as of February 1, 2007, as required.
+As a result of the implementation of FIN 48, the changes to the Company's reserve for uncertain tax positions was accounted for as a \$27,791 adjustment to increase the beginning balance of retained earnings on the Company's balance sheet.
+The Company believes that its income tax positions and deductions will be sustained on audit and does not anticipate adjustments that will result in a material change to its financial position during the next twelve months.
+Therefore, no reserves for uncertain tax positions have been recorded pursuant to FIN 48 as of January 31, 2008.